UN-OCHA/vibe_coding_trend_data/README.md

 are even fetched.
 Shorts (<=3 minutes, YouTube's current eligibility threshold) are excluded - see `SHORTS_MAX_SECONDS` in `fetch_youtube.py`.

-**Product Hunt** — recent launches (last 90 days) from Product Hunt's own "vibe-coding" topic, via their v2 GraphQL API (`api.producthunt.com/v2/api/graphql`), authenticated with a `developer_token` (see `PRODUCTHUNT_API_KEY` above) - no OAuth flow needed for a script like this one.
-Unlike every other source here, this one isn't tied to a pre-configured list of tools at all: it's this project's answer to "how would we notice a brand-new tool before someone manually adds it to `TOOLS`/`GITHUB_TOPICS`/etc." - see `scripts/fetch_producthunt.py`'s docstring.
+**Product Hunt** — recent launches from Product Hunt's own "vibe-coding" topic, via their v2 GraphQL API (`api.producthunt.com/v2/api/graphql`), authenticated with a `developer_token` (see `PRODUCTHUNT_API_KEY` above) - no OAuth flow needed for a script like this one.
+Unlike every other source here, this one isn't tied to a pre-configured list of tools at all: it's this project's answer to "how would we notice new and growing tools before someone manually adds it to `TOOLS`/`GITHUB_TOPICS`/etc." - see `scripts/fetch_producthunt.py`'s docstring.
 The site cross-references each launch's name against `assets/tool-profiles.js` client-side and flags anything not already tracked.
-The same script also writes `data/producthunt_top.json` and `data/producthunt_reviewed.json` - always-fresh (not accumulating) snapshots of the all-time top-voted and top-reviewed posts within that same "vibe-coding" topic, for the site's "Top voted"/"Top reviewed" lists.
+The same script also writes `data/producthunt_top.json` and `data/producthunt_reviewed.json` - always-fresh (not accumulating) snapshots of the all-time top-voted and top-reviewed posts within that same "vibe-coding" topic, for the site's "Top voted"/"Most reviewed" lists.
 Both are derived from one shared, broad fetch (not two separate order-specific queries), so a post with few votes but a genuinely high review count still gets found - see the module docstring for why that